Langley999/dummy-website-travelbooking/README.md

 # dummy-website-travelbooking
-Open the HTML file in your preferred browser.
+Open the `index.html` file in your preferred browser.